Silencing the Inner Critic

 For on the other side of your shame, lies your destiny.

 Currently, I’m wrestling with the inner critic reinforcing the belief that the good things are not for me.
 The work and the passion and the love I desire in my life is unattainable.
 It tells me I’m not talented enough, smart enough, pretty enough.
 It says I’m reckless and not thinking things through and that I don’t know what I’m doing.
-It says I should be afraid to want all the greatness life has to offer.
-Trying to attain this will only lead to disappointment and there is nothing that hurts me quite like being disappointed. (ding – ding – ding… that’s the money shot right there, folks)
+It says I should be afraid to want all the wonderful things meant for me.
+Trying to attain this will only lead to disappointment, and there is nothing that hurts me quite like being disappointed. (ding – ding – ding… that’s the money shot right there, folks)

 The critic is not my boss, or my parent, or even my selfish frenemy.
 The critic is me and my agreement with the tales they have told – what I tell myself about me because of their words.